-The International Affiliated Funds are private real estate funds managed by affiliates of NRE that invest exclusively in stabilized, income-oriented commercial real estate in Europe and the Asia-Pacific region.
+The International Affiliated Funds are private real estate funds managed by affiliates of Nuveen Real Estate that invest exclusively in stabilized, income-oriented commercial real estate in Europe and the Asia-Pacific region.
 Our investments in the International Affiliated Funds enable us to invest side-by-side with a number of institutional investors into a diversified portfolio of high quality and stabilized commercial real estate with good fundamentals (i.e. core real estate) located in Europe and the Asia-Pacific region.
 Since the scale of capital required to acquire a diversified portfolio of these types of properties on a global basis and across sectors is substantial, we believe that owning indirect interests in the properties owned by the International Affiliated Funds will result in a more diversified and stable portfolio of real estate investments for our stockholders in the short and medium term.
-Once our portfolio has achieved significant scale, we may invest directly in properties outside North America.
+The limited partnership interests we hold in the International Affiliated Funds.
+International investments involve unique risks.
+See "Risk Factors-Risks Related to International Investments."
+Because certain international investments may expose us to currency risks, we may enter into currency rate swaps or caps, or similar hedging or derivative transactions or arrangements, in order to manage or mitigate our currency risk.